xfsnowind/xfsnowind.github.io/content/blogs/frontend-video-learning-notes.md

 ## Live streaming

-The difference of video streaming from live streaming is live streaming sending the live content generated by user's camera instead of fixed the video files.
+The difference of video streaming from live streaming is live streaming sending the live content generated by user's camera instead of the static audio/video files.
 And normally live streaming has higher requirement for casting the live video to multiple users simultaneously.

 ### BackPressure

-The backpressure of live streaming problem in frontend can occur when the amount of data being sent from the server exceeds the capacity of the client to receive and process that data.
+The backpressure of live streaming problem in frontend can occur when the amount of data sent from the server exceeds the capacity of the client to receive and process those data.
 This can lead to buffering and delays in the live stream, which can negatively impact the user experience.

-Http-based streaming protocols are designed to handle the backpressure due to their use of adaptive bitrate streaming, which allows the server to adjust the quality of the video sent according to the available bandwidth and the capability of the client device.
-In addition, Http-based streaming protocols work with http caching, allow the client to cache the video segments and reducing the amount of data.
+Http-based streaming protocols are designed to handle the backpressure due to their use of **Adaptive Bitrate Streaming**, which allows the server to adjust the quality of the video according to the current available bandwidth and the capability of the client device.
+In addition, Http-based streaming protocols works with http caching, allow the client to cache the video segments and reducing the amount of data.
 However, it's still possible for backpressure to occur with http-based streaming protocols if the server is under heavy load.

 ### Content Delivery Network